processone/docs.ejabberd.im/content/admin/upgrade/index.md

----
-title: Upgrade Procedure for ejabberd
+# Upgrade Procedure for ejabberd
-menu: Upgrading ejabberd
-categories: ecs
-toc: true
-order: 15
----

 This document contains administration procedure for each version upgrade.
 Only upgrade from version N to N+1 is documented and supported.